bogdych/flood-the-game/README.md

 This section describes state property format, which contains all the data about current game state: players, field, next, winner, etc.

 Property 'positions' describes all the current players positions.
+Maps players id to theirs cells.
 The next player position could be easily found from this list of data.

 Note: property nickname could be null
 Note: property next could be null (depends on the game status)
 Note: property winner could be null (depends on the game status)

-Note: cell - next player position of the action

 ```json
 {